paulroth3d/jupyter-ijavascript-utils/DOCS.md

 # Overview

-This is a simple Library for using Jupyter with the IJavaScript kernel.
+This is a library to help people that understand JavaScript to leverage for using Jupyter with the iJavaScript kernel as a way to load and explore data, and ultimately tell compelling stories with visuals.

 Jupyter is a way to programmatically explore a subject and interleave text and markdown to make Data Driven Documents.